nekernel-org/nekernel/ReadMe.md

 - MinGW/GCC for the Kernel, Bootloader and their Components.
 - Netwide Assembler, for the x64 assemblies if needed.
-- The NDK, to embed a C++ suite into the distribution (if XPCOM apps are needed)
+- The ToolchainKit, to embed a C++ suite in the OS.

 ### Installation

 Clone repository:

 ```
-git clone git@bitbucket.org:mahrouss/boot-krnl-dll.git
+git clone git@github.com:ElMahroussLogic/zka-dev.git
-cd boot-krnl-dll
+cd zka-dev
 ```

 </br>